Select your language

 2. The prevalence of anxiety and depression from 2020 onwards

-Percentage of the population aged 18 and over presenting anxiety or depressive disorders in the COVID-19 health surveys 2020-2022 compared to the health interview survey 2018, Belgium, 2021
+Percentage of the population aged 18 and over presenting anxiety or depressive disorders in the health surveys (COVID-19 and BELHEALTH), Belgium, 2024

 • Men